Lumbosacral plexus is formed anterior or ventral rami of L1–S3 roots. All major nerves of the lower extremity are derived from lumbosacral plexus.

 This arises from the anterior division of the L5, S1 and S2 roots.

 It leaves the pelvis through the greater sciatic foramen below the piriformis.
-It enters upper part gemellus superior muscle and gives off the branch.
-It enters the perineum through the lesser sciatic foramen, and supplies the pelvic surface of the obturator internus muscle.
+It enters the upper part gemellus superior muscle and gives off the branch.
+It enters the perineum through the lesser sciatic foramen and supplies the pelvic surface of the obturator internus muscle.

 Nerve to the Piriformis [S1, S2]